 - Cosmetically the lenses look nicer with an anti-reflective coating as anyone looking at you will be able to see your eyes, rather than a reflection of your surroundings.

-Transition (or photochromic) lenses go darker in higher light levels then lighten up again when you go inside or into lower light levels.
-Transition lenses work extremely efficiently when coupled with an anti-reflective coating (see above) and The Opticians Hawick will give you £10 off if you purchase the two together.
+Photochromic lenses go darker in higher light levels then lighten up again when you go inside or into lower light levels.
+Photochromic lenses work extremely efficiently when coupled with an anti-reflective coating (see above) and The Opticians Hawick will give you £10 off if you purchase the two together.

 You can have any prescription of lens tinted into sunglasses.
 If you want them to be polarised (a type of tinted lens that cuts out reflective glare and surface reflections) we can do that too.